 Cities of Memory (Yale University Press) received the prestigious Yale University Series Award.
 The book was written out of first-hand experiences in Berlin on the weekend of November 9, 1989 and during the Velvet Revolution in Prague in December of that same year.
 The collection investigates events that informed our historical conscience at the end of the twentieth century.
 Sequences portray Freud's departure from Vienna following the rise of Nazism, the morning of the construction of the Berlin Wall, and the effects of the aftermath of communism in Eastern Europe, among other subjects.

-Hinsey's works-in-progress include The Dark Estate (essays on democracy), V. Diary (a novel), and Lyriques Mystiques (Poetry).
+Hinsey's works-in-progress include a study on the dangers of new forms of authoritarianism, V. Diary (a novel), and Lyriques Mystiques (Poetry).

 Beginning in 1989 and continuing to the present, Hinsey has been carrying out research and photographic documentation on democratic consolidation and reconstruction in Central and Eastern Europe.
 Selections from the photographic work have been featured in publications such as Berlin Journal and exhibited in Paris.

 Hinsey has also translated The Secret Piano: From Mao's Labor Camps to Bach's Goldberg Variations, by Zhu Xiao-Mei, the memoir of a Chinese pianist growing up under the Cultural Revolution (2012).
 Her other translations include contemporary French memoir (Variations Sauvages, Hélène Grimaud) and fiction (Je l'aimais, Anna Gavalda) and were published in 2005 and 2006 with Riverhead/Penguin Books.